RedTeamPentesting/pretender/README.md

   that runs `krbrelayx.py`), the host running `krbrelayx.py` will also need to run pretender in order to receive and deny the Dynamic Update query sent to the relay IPv4 address.
+- By default, in order to limit disruption during a DHCPv6 DNS Takeover, the option `--delegate-ignored-to <DNS server>` can be used to delegate ignored queries to a legitimate DNS server.

 ---